weiliangliu0/weiliangliu0.github.io/_pages/about.md

 <h2>Research Interests</h2>
-<p> My research integrates stochastic modeling/control, optimization, data analytics and statistics to address emerging challenges in modern service operations, with applications in medical emergency response, drone delivery, on-demand staffing, and two-sided matching systems.
+<p> My research combines stochastic modeling and control, optimization, data analytics, and statistics to tackle emerging challenges in modern service operations.
+Applications include medical emergency response, drone delivery, on-demand staffing, and two-sided matching systems, with a focus on generating actionable insights and practical impact.
 </p>

 <p>
-I am also interested in developing theories at the interface of queuing control and data-driven decision-making, where unknown queuing primitives must be learned from data.</p>
+I am also passionate about advancing theories at the intersection of queuing control and data-driven decision-making, where key queuing primitives must be inferred from data.</p>

 <!--
 <p>